Clergy Privilege Tampa Bay

 If you’re facing criminal charges in the Tampa Bay area and have had confidential conversations with a pastor, therapist, or lawyer, don’t wait.
 Contact us before those words can be twisted or used against you.
 We will meticulously evaluate if privilege applies and vigorously fight to keep your protected conversations out of court.

-Before you hire an attorney, read Rocky’s Book, How to Choose a Major Crimes Atttorney – or Any Criminal Defense Attorney for That Matteravailable for purchase on Amazon or for free download on our site.
+Before you hire an attorney, read Rocky’s Book, How to Choose a Major Crimes Attorney – or Any Criminal Defense Attorney for That Matteravailable for purchase on Amazon or for free download on our site.

 Facing charges in Hillsborough, Pinellas, Pasco, or Polk County?
 Call The Brancato Law Firm at (813) 727-7159 today for a confidential consultation to discuss clergy privilege in Tampa Bay and your defense.